LiquidIce95/UZH_Softwareengineering/MidTermMock.md

   api.getEngine() returns null if no engine is in vehicel should return an Engine object with all default values where it can be inferred that no engine must be present

+14. name 3 potential drawbacks when not using a specific process -High cost fatigue due to frequent context switching between designing, implementing, testing, requirements ect.
+  -additinoal costs if wrong process is applied (no chnages occure but agile is choosen or waterfall is choosen but changes are frequent)
+  -organizational structure might favour specific process but team uses something that is in conflict with that.
+  -can lead to bad architecture wich might lead to high complexity of project and therefore higher costs for changes

+15. apart from user stories, name 4 additional constraints which might be imposed on the project -hardware
+  -expertise of team
+  -organizational structure
+  -money
+  -time for project

+16. name 3 differences between SCRUM and XP
+  -XP uses pair programming
+  -XP uses TDD
+  -SCRUM has daily sprint meetings

+17. name at least 3 principles of the agile manifesto -interactions and collaboration over tools and processes -working product over documentation
+  -customer collaboration over contracts

+18. How long does one iteration in the Spiral modell take?
+  -12 montths, 3 per step and there are 4

+19. How long does waterfall typically take to reach the maintenance phase?
+  -8 months

+20. which 3 questions does a process answer ?
+  -who, how .when

+21. Give 4 design principles for designing API's -avoid long parameter lists
+  -avoid exceptional returns
+  -do one thing
+  -interface should modell component
+  -there should be a natural mapping between calls and results -avoid exposing internals
+  -favour immutability

+22.